sccirlos/TileAutomataSimV1/Readme.txt

 1.4.1.4 Save History
   This menu option saves where the assembly is currently at to a JSON file.
+  This menu option saves the current assembly to a JSON file.
+  Since some assemblies can get quite large, you have the ability to save multiple versions of the assembly at different points in time.
+  When prompted, enter the name of the JSON file, then enter how many steps inbetween each version of the assembly you want.
+If you would like only the current assembly and no multiple versions, enter 0.

 1.4.1.5 Load History
   This menu option takes a JSON file and loads a system, assembly, and all steps to a certain point.